amonjerro/evolution-simulator/ReadMe.md

 1. Sensors: Neurons that perceive aspects of the surrounding environment to gain activation values
 2. Internals: Neurons that are passed values from sensors or other internals
-3. Actions: Neurons that when excited beyond a threshold, cause the being to act in a certain way.
+3. Actions: Neurons that - when excited beyond a threshold - cause the being to act in a certain way.

 Beings are defined by a set of genes which are randomly populated in the first generation.
 A gene is a 6-character hexadecimal string that defines the links that exist between neurons for that being and, so, a being's genetics is a directed graph or network of these connections.
 Which character encodes what information is established in the `Gene` class.